TI-TIGON, TI-LIGER (TIG-LIGER), LI-TIGON, LI-LIGER

-More recently, a behavioural research programme in the USA bred a female ti-liger called Lady Kali; at 2 years old she weighed 400 lbs.
+More recently, a roadside zoo conducting a behavioural research programme in the USA bred a female ti-liger called Lady Kali; at 2 years old she weighed 400 lbs.

 Male hybrids are rarely, if ever, fertile even if they do display sexual behaviour.
 To date, all male ligers, tigons, ti-tigons and li-tigons investigated have apparently proven sterile.
 There are no authenticated liger x tigon, liger x liger or tigon x tigon hybrids.
 Theoretical offspring could be lion-like, tiger-like, liger-like or tigon-like, depending on what combination of genes they inherited.
 It is more likely that anecdotally reported offspring from supposed hybrid-to-hybrid matings actually resulted from unobserved additional matings of a hybrid female with a pure-bred lion or tiger.